Skykomish River Washington

 Bridal Veil Falls below Lake Serene and Mt Index

 For rock climbers there is the 500 ft Index Town Wall, featuring some of the most technical rock climbing in the state.
-For those who don’t climb, it is interesting to watch the climbers, and then you can hike a steep trail to the top of the wall that offers a fantastic view of Index and the north fork Skykomish River.
+For those who don’t climb, it is interesting to watch the climbers, and then you can hike a steep trail to the top of the wall that offers a fantastic view of Index and the Skykomish River.

 If you bring your own raft or kayaks, you can put in at the Skykomish ball park east of town, or under the bridge in Skykomish for a 8 mile float.
 For a 4 mile float, put in at Money Creek campground.
 It is easy to take out right at the cabin.